react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 Style object for the card in stack.
 You can provide a custom background color to use instead of the default background here.

 You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath (for transparent modals).
 This is useful to implement things like modal dialogs.
-You should also specify `animationPresentation: 'modal'` in the options when using a transparent background so previous screens aren't detached and stay visible underneath.
+You should also specify `presentation: 'modal'` in the options when using a transparent background so previous screens aren't detached and stay visible underneath.

-#### `animationEnabled`

-Whether transition animation should be enabled on the screen.
-If you set it to `false`, the screen won't animate when pushing or popping.
-Defaults to `true` on iOS and Android, `false` on Web.

-#### `animationPresentation`
+#### `presentation`

 This is shortcut option which configures several options to configure the style for rendering and transitions: